 If you’re feeling ready to jump into some more quality photos, here are some MUST HAVES to help you out:

-2. Etsy Pricing Guide: Price To Make A Profit
+2. Etsy Pricing Guide: How to Price To Make A Profit

 This is a mistake I see often among new Etsy sellers, myself included.